sf-wdi-24/express-todo-mongo/readme.md

 ## Getting Started

 1. Make a **new branch** in your <a href="" target="_blank">express-todo-app</a> called `solution-mongo`.
 2. Set up Mongoose in your To Do app.
-This includes installing the Mongoose module, creating a schema for your blog posts, and requiring the schema in your `server.js`.
+This includes installing the Mongoose module, creating a schema for your todos, and requiring the schema in your `server.js`.
 3. Use Mongoose methods to perform all of your API's CRUD operations.
 Your app should have five API routes:
   * `GET /api/todos` should get all the todos from the database collection.
   * `POST /api/todos` should create a new todo in the database collection.